anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 specific device certificates.
 EST in turn relies on a binding of the certification request to an underlying TLS connection between the EST client and the EST server.
-According to BRSKI the domain registrar acts as EST server and is also acting as registration authority (RA) or local registration authority (LRA).
+According to BRSKI the domain registrar acts as EST server and is also acting as a registration authority (RA).
 The binding to TLS is used to protect the exchange of a certification request (for a LDevID EE certificate) and to provide data origin authentication (client identity information), to support the authorization decision for processing the certification request.
-The TLS connection is mutually authenticated and the client-side authentication utilizes the pledge's manufacturer issued device certificate (IDevID certificate).
+The TLS connection is mutually authenticated and the client-side authentication utilizes the pledge's manufacturer issued initial device certificate (IDevID certificate).
 This approach requires an on-site availability of a local asset or inventory management system performing the authorization decision based on tuple of the certification request and the pledge authentication